How Much Do Travel Nurses Make In A Year? | Salary 2024

 How Much Do Travel Nurses Make?

-The exact salary you can expect to make as a travel nurse will vary widely based on where you choose to work, the type of nursing position it is, and the length of the contract.
+The exact salary you can expect to make as a travel nurse will vary widely based on where you choose to work, the type of nursing position, and the length of your contract.

-For example, you may make more in a month as a travel nurse compared to a staff nurse, but if you only work one- or two-month-long assignments, your annual pay will be lower.
+For example, you may make more in a month as a travel nurse compared to a staff nurse, but if you only work one- or two-month-long assignments with breaks in between, then your annual pay will be lower.
 However, if you take several assignments in a 12-month period, then you could make significantly more in one year than you could as a staff nurse.

 Your total travel nursing pay package will look different than that of a staff nurse because it’s made up of your “base wage” pay — the hourly rate you earn for your nursing duties — and additional stipends, which are classified as non-taxable reimbursements and not considered income.